Seniors Texting Humor: Funny Acronyms

 So, when a senior sends a text with autocorrect gone wrong, it's guaranteed to bring a smile to your face.
 It's all part of the charm of senior texting humor.

-The Evolution of Senior Texting
+The Evolution of Texting for Seniors

 As technology continues to evolve, so does senior texting.
 Once seniors become comfortable with abbreviations, they may even start using emojis.
 And let's just say, their use of emojis is definitely unique and entertaining.